clundstedt225/Asteroids247/README.md

 # Asteroids247
-NHTI AGGP247 final project - Connor Lundstedt
+## NHTI AGGP247 final project - Connor Lundstedt

+# Project Workflow & Tools
-Developed with the monogame framework
+- Project was developed with the monogame framework

+# Project Navigation
 Most code written for project can be found in the (Asteroids247 -> asteroids -> DrawingExample -> Core) folder.

+# Things I would change if I had more time
+- Add sprites for asteroids